 8. 불 개 Bulgae (Fire dogs)

 Legend says that these dogs originated from the kingdom of darkness.
 Its Korean term is Gamangnara (가망나라).
-The folklore tells that bulgae are the reason behind the moon’s eclipses.
-In the legend, the Ganamngnara’s king had so many concerns over the kingdom’s darkness so he sent out these fire dogs to capture the moon and the sun.
+The folklore tells us that bulgae are the reason behind the moon’s eclipses.
+In the legend, the Ganamngnara’s king had so many concerns over the kingdom’s darkness, so he sent out these fire dogs to capture the moon and the sun.

 Sadly, each moon and sun proved to be too hot or too cold for these dogs to handle.
 Thus, they would burn or freeze when they tried to carry them over to the kingdom.
 The king, however, would not give up and kept sending more dogs to retrieve these things.
-And therefore, a lunar or solar eclipse occurs each time a dog tries to retrieve the moon or the sun for its master.
+Therefore, a lunar or solar eclipse occurs each time a dog tries to retrieve the moon or the sun for its master.

 9. 삼족오 Samjoko (Three-legged crow)

 This creature was the primary symbol of the times of Goguryeo Dynasty.
 According to beliefs, the three-legged crow lives in the Sun.
 Thus, they were seen to be sun gods, and they actually had mightier powers than dragons.

 In addition to these Korean mythological creatures, Korean mythology also entails numerous different kinds of gods, as well as notable human beings.
 Many of these creatures also appear in more than just one particular Korean folklore.

 10. Founding Myth of Gojoseon